“Wonderful” – The New York Times

 Resolve was released in February 2018.
 Again largely piano and violin based, it more heavily featured guest instrumentalists for the first time – Manu Delago on hang, Mike Lesirge on flute and clarinets and Jo Quail on cello.
 ‘Resolve Reimagined’ followed in 2019 featuring remixes from Max Cooper, Hidden Orchestra, Hauschka and others.

-In 2020 Poppy released her first sheet music book featuring the tracks from the solo piano album ‘Sketches’.
+In 2020 Ackroyd released her first sheet music book featuring the tracks from the solo piano album ‘Sketches’.

 Pause Reworked followed in 2022.
 A four track EP reworking the more intimate ‘inside piano’ tracks from Pause and featuring layers of interactive melodies and countermelodies, bass and percussive elements from the piano, putting the emphasis on the dramatic tension of her soundscapes and furthering the narratives of her sonic adventures.